Glossary of Academic Terminology

 The following glossary represents a list of the various terms and definitions that students, faculty, and staff encounter at Rice University.

 The Academic Calendar represents important semester-specific dates and deadlines for students officially registered for courses listed on Rice's Course Schedule, as well as for all Rice degree-seeking students, academic and administrative departments, and instructors.
-The Academic Calendar for each semester is approved by the Faculty Senate, and is posted on the Office of the Registrar's website.
+The Academic Calendar for each semester is approved by the Faculty Senate, and is posted on the Academic Calendars page on the Office of the Registrar's website.

 The notation on the transcript that represents the completion of a formally recognized academic program.